 - Place the teabag in the hot water and allow it to steep for a couple of minutes.

 - In the meantime, add the plant-based milk, oil, flax eggs, vinegar, and brown sugar in a small bowl.
 Stir to combine.

-- In a medium bowl combine the flours, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.
+- In a medium bowl combine the flour, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.
 Stir to combine.

-- Remove the tea bag from the hot water and pour the tea into the milk mixture.
-Stir to combine and then pour this into the flower mixture.
+- Remove the teabag from the hot water and pour the tea into the milk mixture.
+Stir to combine and then pour this into the flour mixture.
 One more time – stir to combine.

 - Use a measuring cup or even a cookie dough dispenser to equally distribute the batter amongst the muffin papers.
 I found those awesome muffin papers at Target!
 Spread a few pumpkin seeds on the top of each muffin.

-- Place in the oven and bake for 20-25 minutes.
+- Place in the oven and bake for 20 to 25 minutes.
 Check for doneness.
-When the muffins are ready, remove from the oven and allow to cool slightly before serving.
+When the muffins are ready, remove them ½from the oven and allow to cool slightly before serving.
 Serve warm.